Amazon grabs rights to stream older HBO shows

 Amazon has been building its content libraries to tap the growing appetite for online video.
 Like Netflix, it offers original shows including political comedy "Alpha House" starring John Goodman.

 A Netflix spokesman said both Amazon and another one of its competitors, video website Hulu "are acquiring lots of new content that represents the maturation of Internet television, which is great for the consumer."
-Hulu is owned by media companies Walt Disney Co, 21st Century Fox and Comcast Corp.
+Hulu is owned by media companies Walt Disney Co (DIS.N), 21st Century Fox (FOXA.O) and Comcast Corp (CMCSA.O).

 The streaming deal shows a new willingness by HBO to be flexible in licensing as well as a shift away from agreements with traditional cable networks.
 HBO's past licensing deals have been with cable networks.